Errors

 PostgreSQL

-The PostgreSQL backend can also throw the instances of the postgresql_soci_error, which is publicly derived from soci_error and has an additional public sqlstate() member function returning the five-character "SQLSTATE" error code:
+The PostgreSQL backend can throw the instances of the postgresql_soci_error, which is publicly derived from soci_error and overrides get_sqlstate() member function to return PostgreSQL native error code, which is a 5 character SQLSTATE string.

 int main()